jasongraham/oldblog/_posts/2009-12-14-secure_chromium_setup.markdown

 3. No Ad blocking or JavaScript blocking.
 4. No extensions.
 5. Some sites that stream with flash, such as [Pandora][] and [NPR][] require local flash storage (depends, see below).
-6. Google periodically updates their [Safe Browsing Filter][] so that a warning will pop up if you go to site with either known malware or scams, and this will these updates.
+6. Google periodically updates their [Safe Browsing Filter][] so that a warning will pop up if you go to site with either known malware or scams, and this will doesn't allow these updates.
 Be extra vigilent.
 7. This does nothing to hide what website you're browsing from your ISP, the government,...
 For that, you need something like [Tor][].

 [Safe Browsing Filter]:http://dev.chromium.org/developers/design-documents/safebrowsing